Here's some of our favourite wildlife experiences to add to your bucket list of adventures

 April – June.
 The mass herds move north through the Serengeti.
 Depending when you travel will determine where in the Serengeti you’ll have the best opportunities.

 This is often touted as being one of the most rewarding and life-changing wildlife encounters you can enjoy.
-Thrilling, fascinating and humbling all at the same time – the chance to sit within meters of some of the last remaining mountain gorillas with whom we share 98% of our DNA with is truly remarkable.
+Thrilling, fascinating and humbling all at the same time – the chance to sit within meters of some of the last remaining mountain gorillas with whom we share 98% of our DNA is truly remarkable.

 In small groups and only with a permit (which must be booked in advance) you can trek to find these critically endangered primates and watch them in their own habitat.
 The mothers will be grooming the babies, and some of the adolescents might be making mischief, whilst the huge silverback watches protectively over his family.